wishthis/wishthis/README.md

 # Make a wish

 wishthis is a simple, intuitive and modern wishlist platform to create, manage and view your wishes for any kind of occasion ([demo](https://wishthis.online)).
+Currently, wishthis is available in **99** different locales!

 ## :desktop_computer: Screenshots
 | Home                                                 | Wishlists                                                           |